mcecode/standards/documentation/content.md

 It may also talk about the following:

-- The Features of the project
+- The features of the project
 - The project structure
 - The history of the project
 - Other information that may be useful in introducing the project